 These are just a few of the handy tricks I've found with the various jumps, they have so much more utility than this.
 To summarize, as a Dragoon you will do more damage, be more mobile, and have more tools at your disposal to survive.
 As a Lancer you will have greater cross-class access, but you will slow down your groups progression, and be about as mobile as a fungus.
 I leave the choice to your discretion!

-For anyone who isn't too familiar with the gear sets, the Mythology gearset will refer to the gear that can be purchased from the vendor in Mor Dhona using Mythology tomes, and the Allagan gearset is what drops from bosses in Coil.
-Both of these sets are at ilvl90.
-We will not be including crafted gear in this determination as the extra strength from the Mythology and Allagan sets seems to outweigh the secondary stats gained from crafted gear (since STR is worth about 5-6x more per point than the secondary stats).
+For anyone who isn't too familiar with the gear sets, the Wyrm/Hero gearset will refer to the gear that can be purchased from the vendor in Mor Dhona using Mythology tomes, and the Allagan gearset is what drops from bosses in Coil.
+Anything with "Vortex", "Tremor", or "Inferno" is dropped from Extreme Garuda, Titan, and Ifrit respectively.
+All of these items are ilvl90, except the T5 weapon which is ilvl95.
+We will not be including crafted gear in this determination as the extra strength from the dropped sets seems to outweigh the secondary stats gained from crafted gear (since STR is worth about 5-6x more per point than the secondary stats).